 And for some, it’s their livelihood.

-Help your villagers work their small garden plots by adding a small barn to your town where your neighbours can borrow trowels, seeds and watering cans.
+Help your villagers work their small garden plots by adding a small barn to your town where your neighbors can borrow trowels, seeds, and watering cans.

 17. Rama Shop